Manager vs individual contributor vs lubricator

 Can you service this kind of work alongside manager-mode, or alongside individual contributor mode?
 Not really… unless you have steely resolve and limitless energy.

 To survive a mixed-mode that includes lubricator work, you need to deploy intense quaductionism.
 Yes, everyone approaching a lubricator wants urgent attention, but it’s very often not important.
 You might be able to give them the fastest, easiest, more painless solution to their problem; but if you weren’t available they would very often sort it out for themselves in a slightly slower or more challenging way.
-They will become more robust to future challenges by sorting things out for themselves.
+They will become more robust to future challenges by figuring things out for themselves.

 Yes, you may need to be prepared to annoy some people when you can’t solve their biggest problem immediately.
 However, your biggest problem may be orders of magnitude more critical to the organisation.